ansys/pymechanical/doc/source/kil/index.rst

 Known issue and limitations
 ===========================

-Here are some known issues, limitations, and things to be aware of.
+Note the following known issues and limitations.
+Certain features may not be fully compatible across different versions of Mechanical and PyMechanical.
 Some features may not be fully compatible across different versions of Mechanical and PyMechanical.
-Always use the latest versions for best results.
+Ansys recommends that you always use the latest version to achieve the best results.

 ..
    This toctree must be a top-level index to get it to show up in